ParadigmIoT/trezor-firmware/docs/core/misc/disc2.md

 ### Using STM32CubeProgrammer

 1. Install [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html).
 2. Connect the DISC2 device via ST-Link or J-Link in Hot Plug mode.
-If connecting via J-Link, connect via J-Link JTAG connector to CN3 with jumpers on JP1, JP4 (CHGR), JP2, JP3, and JP6.
+If connecting via J-Link, connect via J-Link JTAG connector to CN3 or Cortex Debug 10-pin Connector to CN11.
+Ensure jumpers are on JP1, JP4 (CHGR), JP2, JP3, and JP6.
 Connect USB ST-LINK (micro-b) for power.
 3. Open STM32CubeProgrammer and select the `core/build/prodtest/combined.bin` file.
 4. Flash the selected file to the DISC2 device.